Mobile: 07887 800052

 There was a company called Brookes & Vernons in Birmingham with some pretty big clients.
 They did a thing called advertising which was interesting.
 I took a copy test, worked for a whole summer paid out of petty cash and was taken on as a Junior Copywriter in the autumn.
 At last.
 A perfect fit.

 I love dialogue and dabble in that for screen and radio.
 I’ve a short film, Les The Punter, in the process of being made which is a first but it’s still no more than a hobby.
 That said, the older I get the better I write and maybe I’ll have one or two more of my scripts filmed or broadcast before I peg it.
 Good fun.

 And your happiest copywriting moments?

-When work I’ve been involved with gets the desired outcome for the client -
+When work I’ve been involved with gets the desired outcome -

 What would you do if you won the lottery?

-Pay off my friends’ mortgages (a promise we made to each other when the lottery started), move to Wales, continue freelancing and finish what I’ve started with my personal writing.
+Pay off my friends’ mortgages (a promise we made to each other when the lottery started).
 Although, to be honest, I haven’t bought a lottery ticket since Camelot upped the ticket price by 100% and reduced the odds of winning to one in 45 million.
 Robbing…

 Long or short copy?